Q: What is verification?

 Q: What happens if my parents or I do not file our federal taxes by the deadline?

-A: If individuals have been granted an extension, a copy of the IRS Form 4868 or a copy of the IRS extension approval along with copies of W-2 forms, or if self-employed, a signed statement of their Adjusted Gross Income and copies of tax returns can be used to verify an applicant with an approved filing extension.
-Once the tax return has been filed with the IRS, and the tax return transcript is available, Carroll will require a copy of the tax return transcript to re-verify any information provided.
+A: If individuals have been granted an extension, they may provide a copy of the IRS Form 4868 Application for Automatic Extension of Time to File U.S. Individual Income Tax Return or a copy of the IRS extension approval, along with copies of all W-2 forms, or if self-employed, a signed statement of their Adjusted Gross Income (AGI) and U.S. income taxes paid.
+Once the tax return has been filed with the IRS, and the tax return transcript is available, Carroll may require a copy of the tax return transcript or successful use of the IRS Data Retrieval tool to re-verify any information provided.